Community Dharma Leaders Program (CDL5)

 In support of this, Spirit Rock is offering the next iteration of its Community Dharma Leaders Program as training and support for committed Dharma practitioners who have potential to develop leadership skills.
 The foundation of the training is the ancient lineage of Theravada, yet, it is also designed to encourage creative, intuitive and innovative responses in applying these timeless teachings to contemporary lives.
 These teachings offer a Path through the complex difficulties of our world in spiritual, social, political, cultural, interpersonal, and personal contexts.

 Beginning in April 2015, the Community Dharma Leaders Program (“CDL5”) will support Dharma leadership at the community level, especially emphasizing daily-life practice.
-Program teachers Eugene Cash, Gina Sharpe, and Larry Yang are committed to shaping a program that will include the comprehensive training and competencies needed to:
+Program teachers Eugene Cash, Gina Sharpe, Larry Yang and Pamela Weiss are committed to shaping a program that will include the comprehensive training and competencies needed to:

 - Lead sitting groups;